Jetfly25/PasswordManager/README.md

 **Note: All passwords are hashed/encrypted.
 However, for the purposes of this project, please do NOT use any real passwords when using this program.
 Please use "fake" passwords, or ones you never use in a real application.**

 # How to run this program
 Download the .jar file in this repository as a raw file.
 You can access the file [here](https://github.com/Jetfly25/PasswordManager/blob/main/passwordmanager/passwordmanager.jar).
 Put the .jar file somewhere accessible.
 Then open a terminal window and type this into your terminal window: `java -jar passwordmanager.jar`.
+Then, visit `http://localhost:8080/` to see the program running.

 If the .jar is not in the same directory, then do: `java -jar "PATH_TO_JAR_FILE"`, replacing the "PATH_TO_JAR_FILE" with the path to the .jar file you downloaded.